-Appendix B: Application form for inclusion of new services on the General List
+Appendix A: Application form for inclusion of new services on the General List

+Contact Details

 Name

 Position

 Organisation

 Email address

 Phone number

 Contact person for further information

 Prior to completing this application form, please ensure you have reviewed the General List of In-Scope Public Hospital Services Eligibility Policy, available at www.ihpa.gov.au.
 This application form is intended as a guide only.
+An editable PDF version of this form is now available on IHPA's website.

-The General List is published in March every year as part of the IHPA National Efficient Price (NEP) Determination.
+The General List is published in March every year as part of the IHPA national efficient price (NEP) Determination.
 For services to be considered for inclusion or exclusion from the General List, the request for assessment must be received by IHPA by no later than 31 May each year.